(how I help you become more you)

 Internal Family Systems

-Have you ever noticed that your body and heart don't always agree with what your mind believes to be true?
-Much of the western world values cognitive reasoning above other ways of knowing and experiencing —and it’s true that what you think matters—but your mind is not the only part of you that impacts what you do and who you are becoming.
-Real and lasting transformation involves the whole of us: mind, body, soul and spirit.
+Have you ever noticed your body and heart don't always agree with what your mind believes to be true?
+Majority culture values cognitive reasoning above other ways of knowing and experiencing — but your mind is not the only (nor the most significant) part of you that determines what you do and who you become!
+Real and lasting transformation involves the whole of you: mind, body, soul and spirit.